jameshegarty/darkroom/README.md

 _James Hegarty <jhegarty@stanford.edu>_

-Darkroom is a language for describing image processing pipelines embedded in Lua.
+Darkroom is a language for describing image processing pipelines embedded in Terra.

 Installation